 That’s too bad, because there are pressing, strategic questions raised by the current context and environment that every foundation board should be grappling with.
 Let me suggest five in particular.

 [Disclaimer: I am not arguing that these are the only questions boards should be discussing.
-There are many others, from how the endowment is invested to perpetually vital questions of strategy and performance assessment (and on that front, I strongly recommend this excellent new article by Knight Foundation and MacArthur Foundation board member Joi Ito).
+There are many others, from how the endowment is invested to perpetually vital questions of strategy and performance assessment.
 I am, instead, arguing that these five are especially crucial at this very moment.]

 - What should our response be to a decline in individual giving?

 The latest Giving USA data shows a drop in individual giving of more than 3 percent in real terms last year.
 Individual giving is likely only to decrease further as the implications of the 2018 tax reform – and the dramatic reduction in itemizers – are fully felt.
 Meanwhile, a survey by Candid earlier this year found that more than 80 percent of foundations expect their giving to be flat or to decline in 2019.
 If a decline in individual giving is accompanied by flat or declining foundation funding, that’s a one-two punch to nonprofits that will have significant negative consequences, imperiling vital work at an especially challenging moment for many (more on that later).